chompy/pbrew/README.md

 - PHP 5.6, 7.0, 7.1, 7.2, 7.3, 7.4
 - MariaDB 10.6
 - Redis 6.2
-- SOLR 7.7
+- Solr 7.7

 ## Usage

 In the root of a project you can run `pbrew p:start` to start PBREW.
-When ran for the first time all the nessacary services will be installed, it can take quite a long time.
+When ran for the first time all the necessary services will be installed, it can take quite a long time.

 ### Pre-Install All Services
 You can pre-install all of PBREW's services with the `pbrew brew:install-all` command.
 This is good if you want to leave your computer on over night to get everything setup.